walterhiggins/WMPJS/book-outline.md

 3. Builds a glass pane wall 3 blocks high on all 4 sides.
 4. Moves up another 3 blocks

 The above 4 steps are repeated for each floor so that when the *for* loop is done an entire skyscraper has been constructed.
-You can see what just one floor of the skyscraper (one pass through the *for* loop) looks like in the screenshot below:
+You can see what just one floor of the skyscraper (one pass through the *for* loop) looks like in Figure @@figref{skyscraper_floor.png}:

 @@figure skyscraper_floor.png A single floor of the Skyscraper

 At the end of the method, an entire skyscraper is constructed.
-This is what the result looks like in the game:
+Figure @@figref{skyscraper.png} shows what the result looks like in the game:

 @@figure skyscraper.png The Complete Skyscraper